 Bar Scientifica and other events are organised and/or publicised through the CATO office.
-Details are usually emailed to trainees and information is available on the CATO website.
+Details are usually emailed to trainees.
 Recent events include mentoring and basic science.

 Circulation of relevant/useful information Trainees are included in circulation of information related to clinical academics.
 These may be specific to their programme or for general interest.